loathers/garbage-collector/README.md

 ```

 If you have issues with this script, please post about them in the #mafia-and-scripting channel within the [Ascension Speed Society Discord](https://discord.gg/tbUCRT5), and someone will eventually (at some point) endeavor to solve them.
 Someday.
 Maybe.

-# Developing Garbage Collector

-Garbo is a permanent work in progress, and any and all contributions are encouraged.
-If you want to contribute, feel free to send in pull requests, and they will be dealt with in as timely a manner as possible.
-When making PRs for garbo, please remember the following:

-- Do not check in the files in the KoLmafia directory.
-Due to a quirk of how we're distributing the code here, we can't just gitignore them, but checking in changes to these files can lead to entirely avoidable merge conflicts.
-The workflow will automatically build the files once the PR is merged.
-- Make sure to run prettier, or said workflows will prevent you merging.